AlexAndradeNet/serenity-rest/README.md

 # INTEGRATION TETS ROBOT FOR BLANKFACTOR DIGITAL BANK - MARQETA

-This is the integration tests robot for the Blankfactor Digital Bank emulator for Marqeta.
+This is the integration testing robot for the Blankfactor Digital Bank emulator designed for Marqeta.

+This robot carries out JSON Schema validations of Marqeta responses.
+This helps detect any changes and assess their impact on the Blankfactor Digital Bank.

 ---